JuanFajardo/CheatSheet/GraphFacebook.md

     Places nearby I visited
     Games I like

-2. Discover things you may like.
+2. Cosas que te pueden gustar.

    Music \(or Games or Movies\) I may like
     Books liked by people who like \[Author Name\]